Dance story

 Composition and arrangements by Paul Kendall

-Premiere by Ballet Gulbenkian at the Grande Auditório de Gulbenkian, Lisbon, January 24, 2001
+Premiered by Ballet Gulbenkian on January 24, 2001

 ::::